imhofmi/flask-sklearn/README.md

-# Agile Devlopment with Azure Project: Building a CI/CD Pipeline
+# Agile Development with Azure Project: Building a CI/CD Pipeline

 ## Overview
 This project demonstrates the advantages of automating DevOps with CI/CD pipelines.